Your Account:

 IV-E Department

-The Title IV-E application for the 2024-2025 academic year will open again in October.
+The IV-E application for the 2025-2026 academic year will open in October.
+Please visit us then!

 The Title IV-E Child Welfare Stipend program at CSUSM provides specialized training for students who are committed to working in public child welfare.
 The program is funded through a federal grant from the Title IV-E Social Security Act, with the goal of improving the quality of foster care, reducing the number of children in foster care, returning children to their homes as soon as conditions permit, and facilitating the adoption or permanent placement of children who cannot be returned to their homes.

-Interested students must submit an application to participate in the Child Welfare Stipend Program.
-IV-E applicants must apply to the CSUSM Master of Social Work program simultaneously* and will only be considered for the Child Welfare Stipend Program if they are accepted to the MSW program.
+Interested students must submit an application to participate in the Title IV-E Child Welfare Stipend Program.
+IV-E applicants must apply to the CSUSM Master of Social Work program simultaneously and will only be considered for the Child Welfare Stipend Program if they are offered admission to the MSW program.
 Full-time stipends are available to 2-year full-time and Advanced Standing applicants.
-3-year evening/hybrid stipends may be available for qualifying HHSA Child Welfare employees.
+3-year evening/hybrid stipends may be available, but only for qualifying County of San Diego (only) HHSA Department of Child and Family Well-Being employees.

 Selection Priority